tmick0/pymidisoundboard/README.md

 - Choose a MIDI device
 - Choose sound clips
 - Play a note to map it to a clip
-- Trigger that note again layer
+- Trigger that note again later to play the clip

 And that's about it.